Why choose Cut2D Desktop?

 Using the Toolpath Tiling options it is possible to machine objects and designs that are many times larger than the available area of your CNC machine bed.

 This process is also invaluable if the maximum sizes of your material pieces are limited.
 In both cases, a much larger project can still be machined by breaking the toolpath down into manageable tiles or strips, each of which can fit within the machineable area of your CNC machine, or on the available material blocks.
-This option can also be used in the Desktop edition to create tiles which are smaller than the work-area limit.

 Once cut, the tiles can then be re-assembled to form the finished piece.